ArghyaChatterjee/BUFFER-X/README.md

 <br>

 #### Test on 2 PointClouds
-If you have 2 points clouds in `.pcd` format, run the following script:
+If you have 2 point clouds in `.pcd` format, run the following script:
 ```
 python align_pcds.py \
   --src /home/arghya/BUFFER-X/input_data/mug_mesh_orig_77.pcd \